morellam-dev/cse-1322-programming-2/src/module_7/lab_7a/_Lab 7A - Parallelism.md

-# CSE1322 - Java Lab 7A - Parallelism
+# CSE 1322L - Java Lab 7A - Parallelism

 ## Lab 7A: Parallelism